liliolie/BoardGame-Metro/admin/D-newcode-u6004244.md

     b.
 Lines 485 - 507; i use matcher to match the tiles been placed and tiles in hand and removed those from the whole tiles list

     c.
-Lines 509 - 511; i random a tile from the
+Lines 509 - 511; i random a tile from the leftover list

  4. I also developed the following code that do not included in the Metro Class because my group member's code is better